iondrive-co/moirai/README.md

 TODO:

 - Delete node
-- Edit the history text in the choices
 - Allow either dialogue or non-dialogue in the choice options, as well as the history text
 - No quotes or prepending names on non-dialogue choice